How to Make Homemade Pici Pasta

 These thick and chewy hand-rolled pici pasta are just as satisfying to make as they are to eat.
 Made simply from flour, water, olive oil, and salt, they require no special equipment or pasta machine!
 If you’re new to making homemade pasta, this is the recipe for you!

-I have such a soft spot for homemade pici pasta, first tasting their slurpable, slightly-doughy texture when I visited Florence in 2018.
-We entered an elegant restaurant in the city and ordered Pici al Cinghiale (Pici with Wild Boar Ragu).
+I have such a soft spot for pici, first tasting their slurpable, slightly-doughy texture when I visited Florence in 2018.
+We entered an elegant restaurant in the city and ordered Pici al Cinghiale (pici with wild boar ragu).
 The pasta was hearty and chewy, paired with a robust, earthy meat ragu.

 During the pandemic, I felt a familiar pang of nostalgia for that dish.
-But, of course, I couldn't just get up and travel to Italy, so I decided to do the next best thing: recreate the meal from scratch.
-Several experiments later, I finalized the recipe and hosted a free Zoom workshop teaching friends and family to make pici.
-It was such a success!
+But, of course, I couldn’t just get up and travel to Italy, so I decided to do the next best thing: recreate the meal from scratch.
+Several experiments later, I finalized the recipe and hosted a successful Zoom workshop teaching friends and family to make this rustic shape.

 “The texture was perfectly chewy strands of pasta that the sauce I made it with clung perfectly.
 It was tasty without being overwhelming, the shape and size was enjoyable.
 Per suggestion, I made a lamb ragu which paired perfectly.
 The sauce clung to the pasta perfectly and was really enjoyable as a hearty meal.”